MechMania-28/Python-Starterpack/README.md

 # Python-Starterpack
 Thank you for coming out to MechMania 28!

-This repository contains source code of the Java Starterpack for MechMania 28.
+This repository contains source code of the Python Starterpack for MechMania 28.
 You may view or edit any file in this repository.

 Make sure you have read [Wiki](https://github.com/MechMania-28/Wiki) for information on the game mechanisms.